 Create a data source and choose Prometheus, then enter in the URL field http://localhost:9090.

-A green notification saying “Datasource updated” should now be visible on the upper right corner.
+A green notification saying 'Successfully queried the Prometheus API.' should now be visible.

 Enabling mobile alerts